-- Medicaid or Medicare Part A or Part B.
+- Medicare Part A or Part B.

 - Another health plan that is not an IRS-qualified high-deductible health plan — for example, on a spouse’s or state-registered domestic partner’s plan — unless the health plan coverage is limited coverage, such as dental, vision, or disability coverage.